The Beiderbecke Affair: Books

 There are four books associated with the series.
 Alan Plater's first-ever book was a novelisation of The Beiderbecke Affair (Methuen, 1985) and then he originally wrote The Beiderbecke Tapes as a novel (Methuen, 1986) before dramatising it for ITV.
 Four years after the final serial aired, he novelised The Beiderbecke Connection scripts (Methuen, 1992).
-An omnibus edition The Beiderbecke Trilogy was released by Methuen in 1993.
+An omnibus edition was released by Methuen in 1993.

-In 2012, the British Film Institute published a book about the series in its range examining key television shows: BFI TV Classics: The Beiderbecke Affair by William Gallagher.
+In 2012, the British Film Institute published a book about the series in its range examining key television shows: The Beiderbecke Affair by William Gallagher.
 The book is non-fiction but it includes a Beiderbecke short story, "A Brief Encounter with Richard Wagner" by Alan Plater.
 It was written for BBC Radio 4 in the 1990s and this is its first publication in print.

-Accompanying the non-fiction book, the British Film Institute released an Author Video plus a series of official Beiderbecke Affair podcasts that include a video interview with William Gallagher and with Plater's wife, Shirley Rubinstein, plus audio commentaries by Gallagher for selected episodes of the Beiderbecke series.
+Accompanying the non-fiction book, the British Film Institute released an author video plus a series of official Beiderbecke Affair podcasts that include a video interview with William Gallagher and with Plater's wife, Shirley Rubinstein, plus audio commentaries by Gallagher for selected episodes of the Beiderbecke series.